remio vs NotebookLM: Always-On Capture vs Upload-Only AI

 NotebookLM lets you upload specific documents and chat with them.
 The AI grounds its answers in those sources and generates podcast-style Audio Overviews.
 It is a focused, document-centric tool.

-This comparison covers the core difference in the remio vs NotebookLM debate: a business-aware AI agent that accumulates context automatically versus a document upload tool, along with privacy, platform support, and meeting intelligence.
+This comparison covers the core difference in the remio vs NotebookLM debate: upload-only versus continuous capture, along with privacy, platform support, and meeting intelligence.
 It is written for researchers and students deciding which tool fits their workflow.

 Quick Comparison: remio vs NotebookLM